soundforest/sound-forest/README.md

         fi
     </code>

     The first line sets the $PERL5LIB environment variable automatically.
-The subsequent lines invoke Sound Forest if the current terminal is tty1 only.
+The subsequent lines invoke Concrète Mixer if the current terminal is tty1 only.
 This means you can run the program in one terminal and can perform other tasks in other terminals.

 ## General discussion

 ### Constraints

-The Raspberry Pi's processor is not powerful; the Pi is the platform of choice for Sound Forest chiefly for its ubiquity and its modest price.
+The Raspberry Pi's processor is not powerful; the Pi is the platform of choice for Concrète Mixer chiefly for its ubiquity and its modest price.
 ChucK is not the most performance-optimised language either.
-In short, compromises have had to be made to get as much possible out of Sound Forest:
+In short, compromises have had to be made to get as much possible out of Concrète Mixer:
     * ChucK's playback rate is constrained to 32Khz to save on CPU.
 Younger ears may note a loss of crispness at the very high end, but depending on the ambient noise levels of the setting this deficit in herzage may not be noticeable.
 * To save on redundant processing, samples should be formatted mono 32Khz 16 bit.
 The app has been tested with PCM wav only, but AIF should also be supported.
 * Mix the samples' levels to be generally consistent.
 This can be batch processed in lnux though there may be a difference between volume calculated by a computer and volume as perceived by the human ear.
 The demo samples were mixed with peaks around -6db to guarantee some headroom where FX chain might cause a frequency band to 'wig out'.
 * Samples should not be more than about five minutes in length.
 There's two reasons for this:
-    1. Sound Forest is constrained to use up to half of the available RAM only.
+    1. Concrète Mixer is constrained to use up to half of the available RAM only.
 After this ceiling is reached, the app is restarted.
 If large sound files are used, the greater the likelihood that the RAM limit will be reached - especially on a Model A pi, since the amount of RAM to play will be 128MB.
 In practice two 5 minute files comes to about 100MB, and if you factor in memory leakage it won't be long until the app gets restarted.
     2. Unless a recording has a lot of variety, short files featuring specific sound 'events' are better than long files, because short files increase variety across playback, whereas a longer file will need to more interesting to avoid blending into the listener's aural background.
 Some files may be able to do that, but you'll probably find that few files need to be longer than 3 minutes.
 * The Pi's sound card is rather poor quality, providing the equivalent of 11 bit playback, with a pretty high noise ceiling.
-Depending on the quality of the source samples, this may be acceptable (or at least make little difference), but if you want to use something better you can connect a USB sound card or play Sound Forest through the Pi's HDMI output.
-Note that Sound Forest hasn't been tested with a USB sound card, and using one may increase system load and adversely affect playback.
+Depending on the quality of the source samples, this may be acceptable (or at least make little difference), but if you want to use something better you can connect a USB sound card or play Concrète Mixer through the Pi's HDMI output.
+Note that Concrète Mixer hasn't been tested with a USB sound card, and using one may increase system load and adversely affect playback.
 * The Pi needs to be overclocked.
 (See [Installation](#user-content-installation).)
-* The chuck binary distributed with Sound Forest was compiled against the September 2013 version of Raspbian.
+* The chuck binary distributed with Concrète Mixer was compiled against the September 2013 version of Raspbian.
 It has been tested against the January 2014 edition of Raspbian and still works.

 ### Aesthetics

-The main goal of Sound Forest is to load the mix with as much variation as possible (in terms of the number of samples and the configuration of effects) that there will be as much freedom to surprise listeners with the resulting combinations of sound.
+The main goal of Concrète Mixer is to load the mix with as much variation as possible (in terms of the number of samples and the configuration of effects) that there will be as much freedom to surprise listeners with the resulting combinations of sound.

 Because the choices made are random, and the app is blind to the characteristics of the sample being loaded, often the configuration chosen may not suit the sample.
 This may irritate listeners who are used to a more sensitive, conscious treatment of a sound in ambient music compositions.

 This is a big problem, but when a sound combination does work out well, the result is *even more satisfying for knowing that it mightn't have been*.
 This aesthetic strategy may not appeal to everyone, but I think maximising the app's freedom by giving it as many possibilities as possible has been the way to go.

-### Customising and extending Sound Forest
+### Customising and extending Concrète Mixer

 #### Customising

-Sound Forest has a config file (called config) which includes a handful of settings.
+Concrète Mixer has a config file (called config) which includes a handful of settings.
 The file is annotated with comments, so have a read and see what you can alter.
-Note that you'll need to restart any existing Sound Forest process for changes to take effect.
+Note that you'll need to restart any existing Concrète Mixer process for changes to take effect.

 #### Extending

-Sound Forest is a series of simple scripts written in ChucK.
-If you're interested in electronic music programming it is relatively easy to learn ChucK and modify the Sound Forest scripts.
-Sound Forest itself is a very basic ChucK program, in terms of sound processing, but it does provide a reasonable trip around the language.
+Concrète Mixer is a series of simple scripts written in ChucK.
+If you're interested in electronic music programming it is relatively easy to learn ChucK and modify the Concrète Mixer scripts.
+Concrète Mixer itself is a very basic ChucK program, in terms of sound processing, but it does provide a reasonable trip around the language.

 One quite straight forward extension of the app would be to use very short loops of sound (no more than two seconds).
 Using two or more loops concurrently will give the playback a very hypnotic feel.
 If you wanted to be even cleverer and carefully sync the sample lengths, you could create rhythm tracks.
-It would not be hard to think of a million tools better suited to beat production than Sound Forest, but if you want to try something different, it shouldn't be too hard.
+It would not be hard to think of a million tools better suited to beat production than Concrète Mixer, but if you want to try something different, it shouldn't be too hard.

-#### Running Sound Forest on other devices
+#### Running Concrète Mixer on other devices

-ChucK can be run in Windows, Linux, and OSX environments, and in principle (and with a Perl interpreter) Sound Forest can be operated in those environments too.
-Sound Forest was originally coded on a laptop running Ubuntu Linux, for example.
+ChucK can be run in Windows, Linux, and OSX environments, and in principle (and with a Perl interpreter) Concrète Mixer can be operated in those environments too.
+Concrète Mixer was originally coded on a laptop running Ubuntu Linux, for example.
 * [Information on how to install ChucK on various platforms](http://chuck.cs.princeton.edu/release)
 * [Information on how to install Perl on various platforms](http://www.perl.org/get.html)

-Note that on other platforms the chuck executable included with Sound Forest will not work as it has been compiled for the Pi (and Raspbian).
-To use Sound Forest on other platforms you'll need to change the config file to point to a different ChucK executable (read the config file for more details).
+Note that on other platforms the chuck executable included with Concrète Mixer will not work as it has been compiled for the Pi (and Raspbian).
+To use Concrète Mixer on other platforms you'll need to change the config file to point to a different ChucK executable (read the config file for more details).

-If you do wish to use Sound Forest on other systems it's likely you'll be using a device with greater processing power than the Paspberry Pi, and you may wish to change the playback settings in the ``config`` file to 44Khz (assuming 44Khz samples), and play more than two samples concurrently.
+If you do wish to use Concrète Mixer on other systems it's likely you'll be using a device with greater processing power than the Paspberry Pi, and you may wish to change the playback settings in the ``config`` file to 44Khz (assuming 44Khz samples), and play more than two samples concurrently.
 You can also alter the program to to use stereo audio rather than mono for each stream, though this involves more work than merely altering the config file.

 ## Future development

 Very broadly the project is complete, barring any bugs that sneak through at release time.
-If Sound Forest gets support through actual usage there's a lot more than could be done to extend the program, especially around the effects chain.
+If Concrète Mixer gets support through actual usage there's a lot more than could be done to extend the program, especially around the effects chain.

 ## Licence